Programs and Events

 Donations are welcomed to offset the costs to operate the Kalamazoo County Master Gardener program.
 Donation forms are available online or you may contact Linda Whitlock, Coordinator, for more information.

 - Certified Arborists

-Be on the alert for these invasive pests:
+Be alert for these invasive pests and deadly diseases:

 - Spotted wing drosophila, a small vinegar fly with the potential to damage many fruit crops.